 Our research associates commit to work up to 10 hours per week during the terms in which they are participating in the project.
 All DDHI RAs receive a stipend of $1000.00 per term.
 Once accepted into the DDHI, eligible RAs can apply to participate in the DDHI under the auspices of one of UGAR’s student fellowship programs (Sophomore and Junior Research Scholars, or Presidential Scholars).

 HOW TO APPLY TO BECOME A DDHI RESEARCH ASSOCIATE:

-Eligibility: All current Dartmouth sophomores, juniors, and seniors in good standing are eligible to apply to work as a research associate for the Dartmouth Digital History Initiative.
-Members of the Class of 2023 are especially encouraged to apply.
+Eligibility: All current Dartmouth freshman and sophomores in good standing are eligible to apply to work as a research associate for the Dartmouth Digital History Initiative.
 The DDHI is open to students in all major programs of study.

 Time commitment: Successful applicants must commit to weekly one-hour meetings as well as up to nine hours of additional work per week.
 During 2020-2021, meetings will be conducted remotely at a mutually convenient time for all participants.

 Application process: To apply, please complete the following steps:

 (1) Complete the online application form (link below).
 The form includes the following prompts: